kvish/Mesos_challenge/README.md

 # timestep

-this section explain more about how to run the timestep simulation
+this section explain more about how to run the timestep simulation.

+The simulation assumes that in one time interval an elevator can move one floor only.
+People enter and exit the elevator instantly and once an elevator gets to a requested floor all people getting on or off do so.

 an input file to the simulation follows the convention
 [timestamp] [pickupFloor] [dropoffFloor]